 Cybersecurity professionals are tasked with this daunting job.
 Technical documentation is necessary for record keeping, education, and so forth, but a softer and more interpersonal approach towards instructing people on how to use specific systems or mitigate threats preemptively is necessary.
-Switching language “codes” is difficult, and what often happens is that professionals talk about mitigating risk and how phishing works by focusing on indicators based on technical concerns such as bad links or spoofed Received-SPF - which is fine if you know what that even is.
-The end user you support may not how to find that, much less why opening a VBS file from an email from someone they trust is bad, or even know what a VBS file is.
+Switching language “codes” is difficult, and what often happens is that professionals talk about mitigating risk and how phishing works by focusing on indicators based on technical concerns such as bad links or spoofed Received-SPF - which is fine if you know what that is.
+The end user you support may not how (or want to know how) to find that, much less why opening a PDF from an email they were sent sight unseen is a bad idea.
 Some training focuses on functional language rules such as bad spelling and poor grammar.
 This is helpful, but doesn’t get at the root of how despite these indicators being visible, phishing works anyway because of how persuasive language functions.
 I like to think of a computer as a tool turned into an attack vector for malicious language to transmit.
 So if cybersecurity is concerned with securing computers, it must also be concerned with understanding language.
 And that’s where rhetoric comes in - language is rhetoric’s domain, making meaning through communication.

 Unfortunately rhetoric and cyber security don't often talk to each other in a common language, if at all, leading to barriers in learning what each has to offer.
 There isn't a natural tendency to become interdisciplinary as rhetoric doesn't appear to have anything directly useful to daily operations in cybersecurity, and vice versa.
 The irony is that the disciplines are concerned with the same thing at their core – seeking to understand how and why things work the way they do – and would be a natural progression for the disciplines to interact.
 That's what the rhetsec_ project seeks to create: a common language to help facilitate the convergence of rhetoric and cybersecurity.